 Proposed Federal Legislation to Combat Coronavirus Fallout

-Members of Congress, the president, and executive branch agency heads have proposed numerous measures to combat the economic and human toll of the COVID-19 outbreak.
+Members of Congress, the president, and executive branch agency heads proposed numerous measures to combat the economic and human toll of the COVID-19 outbreak.
 The most notable proposals that may or may not become law include:

 - Infrastructure Investment.
-House Speaker Nancy Pelosi, Senate Majority Leader Chuck Schumer, and President Biden both support massive infrastructure investment to mitigate unprecedented job losses and capitalize on historically low interest rates.
+House Speaker Nancy Pelosi, Senate Majority Leader Chuck Schumer, and President Biden all support massive infrastructure investment to mitigate unprecedented job losses and capitalize on historically low interest rates.
 Although Pelosi’s optimism that the House would take up an infrastructure package in 2020 proved unfounded, Biden has made this a top priority for 2021.
-An existing Democratic proposal to invest about $760 billion in transportation, water, broadband Internet, and community health infrastructure over five years could be a starting point for negotiations with Republicans, but the final package is likely to be more modest.
+Biden’s proposal to invest nearly $2 trillion in transportation, water, broadband Internet, and community health infrastructure over the coming decade was a starting point for negotiations with Republicans, but the final package is likely to be more modest.

 Executive Branch Action to Address COVID-19